oishikm12/cpp-collection/README.md

 * [**Tarjan's Algorithm**](algorithms/tarjan.cpp) - Unlike Kosaraju which requires two DFS traversals, strongly connected components can be found out in a single traversal, if we maintain two arrays, one to track discovery time & one to track subtree roots of possible SCC
 * [**Prim's Algorithm**](algorithms/prim_mst.cpp) - It finds the subset of edges that includes every vertex of the graph such that the sum of the weights of the edges can be minimized.
 It starts with the single node and explore all the adjacent nodes with all the connecting edges at every step
 * [**Kruskal's Algorithm**](algorithms/kruskal_mst.cpp) - It finds a minimum spanning forest of an undirected edge-weighted graph.
 If the graph is connected, it finds a minimum spanning tree, much like Prim
+* [**Jarvis Convex Hull**](algorithms/jarvis_convex_hull.cpp) - Given a set of points in the plane, the task is to find the Convex Hull of the set, which is the smallest convex polygon that contains all the points of it

 ## Data Structures